razoumov/publish/01-base.md

 > ## Exercise 4.5
 > Try recompiling without `--fast` and see how it affects the execution time.
 If it becomes too slow,
 > try reducing the problem size.
+What is the speedup factor with `--fast`?
 >> ## Solution
 >> Without `--fast` the calculation will become slower by ~95X.